javfg/intensifyer/README.md

 # intensyfier
-Telegram bot that intesifies your pictures!
+Telegram bot that intensifies your pictures!